It’s like a stain on the front of your favorite sweater or a gouge on the top of your dining room table.

 Have an answer ready.
 Don’t ignore the elephant in the room.
 If you have a resume gap, be prepared to explain it.
 In your cover letter, review briefly the reason for your period of unemployment.
 You can get into more detail during the interview.
 By addressing the gap up-front and head-on, you can control the recruiter’s first impression of you; by ignoring it or trying to “gloss over” the issue, his imagination may run wild.

 Change your resume format.
 If your employment gap is significant, switch the focus of your resume to your skills and accomplishments – and away from your dates of employment.
-Consider using a functional or hybrid resume format, as opposed to the traditional reverse chronological one.
+Consider using a functional or hybrid resume format, as opposed to the traditional reverse-chronological one.

 Always tell the truth.
 If you do nothing else, be honest about why the gap exists.
 Merely having a resume gap is not a good reason to reject you; lying about it, however, is.
-So prepare a straightforward, positive response which explains why you are/were out of work.
+So prepare a straightforward, positive response that explains why you are/were out of work.
 Recruiters understand that unemployment happens for a variety of reasons – not all of which are under your control.

 Keep things positive.
 Even if you despised your last job, you shouldn’t say so in a cover letter or during an interview.
 Doing so will only reflect poorly on you.
 Instead, prepare one or two positive things you can say about your prior work experiences.